prashanth1k/levelup-your-sites-using-jekyll/book/setup.md

 # Setup Everything
 We will quickly go through setting up of things required for Jekyll.

 ## Create GitHub Account
 Head over to [GitHub](https://github.com/).

 ![Signup for GitHub](resources/images/create-github-account.jpg)

 Fill up three fields, and hit sign up.
  - __Username:__ preferably, choose the user name same as the website name.
-For example: if you want your website to be "techformist", you want to create the account as "techformist".
+For example: if you want your website to be at "https://techformist.github.io", you want to create the account as "techformist".
 This is important if you are going to have a website address like "techformist.github.io".
 If you don't mind getting your own domain, you can fancy any name here.
  - __Email:__ your email
  - __Password:__ password123